 1. Intrinsic Value: The intrinsic value is the difference between the underlying spot price and the strike price, to the extent that this is in favour of the option holder.
 For a call option, the option is in-the-money if the underlying spot price is higher than the strike price; then the intrinsic value is the underlying price minus the strike price.
-For a put option, the option is in-the-money if the strike price is higher than the underlying spot price; then the intrinsic value is the strike underlying spot price; then the intrinsic value is the strike price; then the intrinsic value is the strike price price.
+For a put option, the option is in-the-money if the strike price is higher than the underlying spot price; then the intrinsic value is the strike price minus the underlying spot price.
+Otherwise the intrinsic value is zero.